-With an exciting end to 2021, it’s time to look forward to what 2022 might bring.
-Below are a handful of companies that could go public in the next year or so.
+With 2022 coming to an end, it’s time to look forward to what IPOs 2023 might bring.
+Below are a handful of companies that have indicated they may pursue or have filed paperwork for a future IPO.

 (MicroVentures’ portfolio companies are noted with an asterisk in the list below.)